drumpt/drumpt.github.io/content/news/deltashap/index.md

 ---
-title: One paper is accepted to ICML 2025 Workshop on Actionable Interpretability.
+title: One paper was accepted to ICML 2025 Workshop on Actionable Interpretability.

 event:
 event_url: